 Change of study rate

-If you are a visa holder, you will need to review your visa conditions before you apply.
+For Student Visa holders, please review your visa conditions before submitting a request.
 For more information, refer to the Reduced study load web page.

 To request for a change in study rate, please submit a request here: